-Kent Companies issues or pays individual cellular phones/IPads to Company representatives who are required to be in close contact with the Company at all times.
+Kent Companies issues IPads and provides cell phone allowances to company representatives who are required to be in close contact with the company at all times.
 While electronic devices are a necessary convenience of the business world, we require that our employees follow the guidelines listed below for their own and others safety.
+Therefore, the Company has adopted the following rules regarding the use of personal communication devices in the workplace during working hours.